chnm/relec-website/README.md

 Then run `npm install` in order to install the dependencies.

-## Webpack and visualizations
+## Bundling and visualizations

-Each visualization for the site gets its own directory in `viz/`.
+Hugo handles bundling and minification of JavaScript and CSS.
+Each visualization for the site gets its own directory in `assets/viz/`.
 All assets related to a visualization should go in there, including CSS.
 There should be a single JavaScript entry point, usually named `main.js` for each visualization.
-Those entry points should be added to the `webpack.config.js` file.
+Those entry points should be added to the YAML header of an individual visualization's page (for example, `script: viz/catholic-dioceses/main.js`).

 The visualizations will be compiled as a part of the build steps defined in the `Makefile`.